The 1-Day Divorce Program

 How Does it Work?

 The 1-Day Divorce program is a based on a hybrid mediation – collaborative divorce model.
-The model uses a team based approach to find collaborative resolution for property and children disputes quickly and cost-effectively.
+The model designed by Chartered Mediator and Lawyer Nick Greer uses a team based approach to find collaborative resolution for property and children disputes quickly and cost-effectively.

-Similar to a mediation, the parties meet at our Nanaimo or Vancouver mediation facilities (preferably in person, although audio-visual participation is possible in some circumstances).
+Similar to a mediation, the parties meet online or at our Nanaimo or Vancouver mediation rooms and in the Okanagan.
 Break-out rooms are available and the parties can begin in different rooms if required.
-A lawyer who is also trained and acting as a neutral family mediator works with the participants to identify issues find solutions to post-separation issues.
+We work with the participants to identify issues find solutions to post-separation issues.
 An evaluative mediation approach is used, with the family mediator actively suggesting options to the parties.

-At our office, lawyer and family mediator Nick Greer conducts most sessions – Nick has helped separating families though separation in over 300 family mediations in the last 10 years.
+At our mediation centre, family lawyer and Chartered Mediator Nick Greer conducts most sessions – Nick is one of BC’s most experienced mediators and has helped separating families though separation in many hundreds of family mediations.

-None of the neutral participants (the family mediator, or optional financial or child experts) take sides between the parties or offer legal advice.
-The neutral participants are solely focused on helping the parties reach a resolution.
+We are neutral in the process.
+None of the neutral participants (the family mediator, or optional financial or child experts) take sides between the parties or offer independent legal advice.
+The neutral participants are solely focused on helping both parties reach a resolution.

-No party is forced to accept a resolution they do not agree with.
-If a tentative agreement is reached, the parties do have an option of taking the agreement to a lawyer (at their own cost) for independent legal advice before signing.
+No party is forced to accept a resolution they do not agree with and there is also no pressure to sign the agreement on the day.
+If a tentative agreement is reached, the parties have an option of thinking on the draft agreement further before signing or taking the draft agreement to a lawyer (at their own cost) for independent legal advice before signing.

 This program is not suitable for all cases or participants.
 Although this approach results in a resolution in the majority of cases, resolution is not guaranteed.
 Cases involving significant urgency or risk to a party may require litigation or another dispute resolution option.
 A joint application for a certificate of divorce may be agreed during the session, if required, but may take several months to process (and carries additional court filing fees of $210).